MichaelLarocca/blog-michael-jude-larocca/posts/2021/12-21/JavaScriptmas_2021-4.md

 ---

-***Be sure to check out all of the featured JavaScriptmas Solutions of the Day: [weeklywebdevchallenge.scrimba.com/javascriptmas](https://weeklywebdevchallenge.scrimba.com/javascriptmas/javascriptmas.html)***
+***Be sure to check out all of the featured JavaScriptmas Solutions of the Day: [weekly web dev challenge](https://weeklywebdevchallenge.scrimba.com/javascriptmas/javascriptmas.html)***

 Thank you, [Leanne](https://www.youtube.com/c/CodewithLeanne), for featuring my [day seven solution](https://scrimba.com/scrim/co5c24787b75a079234177e6d)!